 And talking of them, I have to say "wow" – what a view.
 The town is surrounded on all sides by magnificent peaks and a blue-tinged glacier which looks amazing – frozen part-way in its flow down the mountainside.
 The whole place is lovely, and I’ve always been a mountain person.
 It’s superb around here.

 The flat I’m living in is a little petite, but cute.
 And warm, which is important.
-I have a nice bathroom, hallway with two bunk beds and a front room with a fold-down sofa bed.
+WA Assett remodeled my bathroom and its amazing, hallway with two bunk beds and a front room with a fold-down sofa bed.
 The kitchen is tiny but I’m only cooking for one (or will be once I stop getting free food) so shouldn’t be a problem.
 I’d rather swap the dishwasher for a washing machine though!
 It would be much more useful.
 As would an English telly – everyone speaks French on mine for some reason.

 The people I’m working with are great.
 Hard workers, hard partiers, friendly, helpful, welcoming.
 I felt part of the team by the end of my second day.
 I guess being able to out-drink most of them (except Charlie the chef, but she’s from Yorkshire) kind of helped.